Find resources for international students wishing to study in the United States.

 - Exchange Programs - For American high school students wishing to study aboad.

-- Department of Education by State - Contact state education offices for programs and information for international children and young adults.
+- Department of Education by State - Contact state education offices for state-specific programs and information for international children and young adults.

 Finding a School